What Is Irony?

 Situational irony in The Gift of the Magi

 In short story, The Gift of the Magi, by O. Henry, we come across a situational irony when a wife sells her hair to buy a chain for her husband’s watch, and on the other hand her husband sells his watch to buy a comb for her hairs.
 Both of them have made sacrifices in order to buy gifts for one another, but in the end, the gifts are of no use.
-The real gift (winning other’s heart) show how much they are ready to give up their best belongings to win their love for one another.
+The real gift (winning others heart) show how much they are ready to give up their best belongings to win their love for one another.

 Verbal irony

 This is a verbal statement where a speaker means something very different from what he or she is saying.
-When a person want to say something in a bad response and he says thank you very much, It is verbal Irony. some Examples of verbal irony are written below.
+When a person want to say something in a bad response and he says thank you very much, It is verbal Irony.
+Some examples of verbal irony are written below.

-Examples of verbal Irony
+Example of verbal Irony

 If a boss orders his driver to clean the side mirror of his car and after cleaning driver says sir I have cleaned all the mirrors.
 Boss looks into mirrors and says, “These are clear as mud”: mean driver have not cleaned them properly.

-Some more examples are below
+Some more examples of verbal irony are:

-• “Friendly as a rattlesnake”
+- “Friendly as a rattlesnake”

-• “About as much fun as a root canal”
+- “About as much fun as a root canal”